HiBandan/modelTissueFlow/README.md

 ## Note

-The modelTissueFlow python version is still in its *beta* state.
 Testing and contributing is very welcome, especially if you can contribute with new algorithms and features.

 ## Installing